Beekeeper inspecting brood frames during a routine hive inspection in the UK

 Hive Management – Frequently Asked Questions

-Regular inspections help you notice changes in brood pattern, smell or bee behaviour that may indicate disease.
-Combined with good hygiene and up-to-date guidance from official sources, they are a key part of disease control. - Can I manage hives without a smoker?
+Regular inspections help you notice changes in brood pattern, smell, pest activity or bee behaviour that may indicate disease.
+Combined with good hygiene and up-to-date guidance from official sources, they are a key part of disease control.
+If you are unsure what you are seeing, use the Bee Health Checker or colony health triage tool.

 Take clear photos if safe, make detailed notes and seek help from a mentor, local association or bee inspector if disease is suspected.
-Over time, your own records will also help you recognise patterns more confidently. -
+You can also use the brood pattern guide, Bee Health Checker and colony health triage tool to narrow things down more confidently.

 Yes.
 Apps and web tools such as the HiveTag web app make it easier to log inspections, track trends and link hive performance to forage and weather.
 They do not replace good beekeeping, but they can support it.